AneryPatel/TheHappyMammoths/the-happy-mammoths/README-3.md

 ## Setup
 In this assignment, we used Python 3.9.
 The libraries that we used in order to clean and integrate our data was ```pandas``` (version 0.24.0 or greater) and ```psycopg2```.
 Our database depends on the postgres database.

-In order to install the packages, you use pip to download it from PyPI:
+In order to install the packages, you can use pip to download it from PyPI:
 ```$ pip install pandas```
 ```$ pip install psycopg2```